 Situated below the watchtower down a small flight of stairs, the remarkable Chapel of St George (Kapela Sv Jurija) is one of the oldest surviving remnants of the castle, dating from 1489.
 It is covered in frescoes and the coats of arms of the Dukes of Carniola.

-The Slovenian History Exhibition (Razstava Slovenska Zgodovina) is an interesting and well-presented interactive exhibition on Slovenian history through the ages, running from the very earliest Roman times, through the Middle Ages, the 19th century, WWI and WWII, and ending with socialist Yugoslavia and independence.
+The interesting and well-presented interactive Slovenian History Exhibition (Razstava Slovenska Zgodovina) looks at the country through the ages, running from the very earliest Roman times, through the Middle Ages, the 19th century, WWI and WWII, and ending with socialist Yugoslavia and independence.

-Also worth a look, the castle's latest attraction, the Museum of Puppetry (Lutkovni Muzej), explores the world of puppetry, from the manufacture of marionettes and glove puppets to the staging of the shows themselves.
+Also worth a look, the Museum of Puppetry (Lutkovni Muzej), explores the world of puppetry, from the manufacture of marionettes and glove puppets to the staging of the shows themselves.
 It's very interactive and lots of fun.

 The Ljubljana Castle Information Centre can advise on tours and events that might be on during your visit.